Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT A PARTICIPANT MAY BE USED AND DISCLOSED AND HOW A PARTICIPANT CAN GET ACCESS TO THIS INFORMATION.
 PLEASE READ IT CAREFULLY.

-This Notice describes the legal obligations of Prairie States Enterprises, Inc. (the “Business Associate”) and its legal responsibilities regarding protected health information held by the Business Associate of participants of health plans (“Covered Entities) under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health information Technology for Economic and Clinical Health Act (“HITECH”).
-This Notice has been drafted in accordance with the HIPAA Privacy Rule, contained the in the Code of Federal Regulations at 45 CFR Parts 160 and 164.
+This Notice describes the legal obligations of Prairie States Enterprises, Inc. (the “Business Associate”) and its legal responsibilities regarding protected health information held by the Business Associate of participants of health plans (“Covered Entities) under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), as amended by the Health Information Technology for Economic and Clinical Health Act (“HITECH”).
+This Notice has been drafted in accordance with the HIPAA Privacy Rule, contained in the Code of Federal Regulations at 45 CFR Parts 160 and 164.
 Terms not defined in this Notice have the same meaning as they have in the HIPAA Privacy Rule.

 When we refer to participants in this Notice, we are referring to the participants of these Covered Entities.